Preventing Ticks on Dogs and Cats and Other Parasites in West Hartford and Windsor

 Ticks come in a variety of colors and sizes.
 Common tick species that can be found here in Connecticut include the blacklegged tick, the dog tick (or wood tick), and the lone star tick.
 Blacklegged ticks have noticeably smaller bodies than the lone star and dog ticks.

-If you find a tick on your pet, remove it immediately using fine-tipped tweezers.
+If you find a tick on your dog or cat, remove it immediately using fine-tipped tweezers.
 Grasp the tick as close to the skin as possible and carefully pull upward to make sure the entire tick is safely dislodged.
 Following removal, thoroughly clean the bite area with warm water, soap, and isopropyl alcohol.

 To protect cats and dogs from becoming infected, we offer the following preventatives:

-Contact one of our five hospital locations for more information regarding our parasite preventatives.
+Contact one of our three animal hospital locations for more information regarding our parasite preventatives.
 We would be glad to help you choose the best options for your pet.